JamieLL/Agent-Models-for-Causal-Scene-Generation/README.md

 ```python
 pip install graphviz #conda install graphviz
 ```
+Note: if there are errors, you might need to set up your local PATH.

 2. `torch`, `pyro`, `numpy` are for causal models and data processing.
 ```python